-- (7) Where a financial holding company fails to comply with any condition of its permit, the Central Bank shall issue directions to the financial holding company and section 155 shall apply mutatis mutandis to this section. - (8) A financial holding company that fails to comply with any condition of its permit commits an offence and is liable on summary conviction to a fine of six hundred thousand dollars and in the case of a continuing offence to a fine of sixty thousand dollars for each day that the offence continues. - (9) When a financial holding company is required to restructure under section 47 or 48, the Central Bank will take into consideration the members of the related group in determining whether this Act or the Financial Institutions Act shall take precedence for purposes of requiring a restructuring based on the relative size of activities of the group in the banking sector and in the insurance sector.
+- (7) Where a financial holding company fails to comply with any condition of its permit, the Central Bank shall issue directions to the financial holding company and section 155 shall apply mutatis mutandis to this section. - (8) A financial holding company that fails to comply with any condition of its permit commits an offence and is liable- - (a) on conviction on indictment to a fine of six hundred thousand dollars and in the case of a continuing offence, to a fine of sixty thousand dollars for each day that the offence continues; or - (b) on summary conviction to a fine of three hundred thousand dollars and in the case of a continuing offence, to a fine of thirty thousand dollars for each day that the offence continues.

+(9) When a financial holding company is required to restructure under section 47 or 48, the Central Bank will take into consideration the members of the related group in determining whether this Act or the Financial Institutions Act shall take precedence for purposes of requiring a restructuring based on the relative size of activities of the group in the banking sector and in the insurance sector.